What to Eat in Tiong Bahru: 9 Must-Visit Restaurant

 You can find Drips Bakery at 82 Tiong Poh Rd, #01-05.
 Open daily from 9 AM to 9 PM, except Friday and Saturday(9 AM – 10 PM).

 Jian Bo Shui Kueh

-Chwee Kueh is a simple dish made from soft and smooth steamed rice cake topped with oily preserved radish.
+Chwee Kueh is a simple dish from soft, smooth, steamed rice cake topped with oily preserved radish.
 Chwee Kueh or Shiu Kueh is a popular hawker dish in Singapore.

 It is one of the best places to buy Shui Kueh on what to eat in Tiong Bahru.

-Jian Bo still grinds its rice to make rice flour to make their Shui Kueh.
+Jian Bo still grinds its rice to make rice flour for their Shui Kueh.
 Jian Bo keeps this tradition, making their Shui Kueh so unique.